VoronDesign/Voron-Documentation/tuning/sensorless.md

 ```
 Finally, restore our motor's run current we captured before.

-### Danger Klipper details
+### Kalico details

 Nothing to see here.
-Danger Klipper manages the process
+Kalico manages the process